-Child sexual abuse involves any form of unwanted sexual conduct with an adolescent or teen adolescent.
-Statistics from the Centers for Disease Control and Prevention and the Healthy Kids Colorado Survey Report are chilling:
+Child sexual abuse involves any form of unwanted sexual contact with an adolescent or teen adolescent.
+Statistics from the Centers for Disease Control and Prevention and the Healthy Kids Colorado Survey Report is chilling:

 This heinous act can leave a lifetime of physical and mental scars on a child.
 If you are a survivor of child sexual abuse or your child has been abused, you have legal options that may help alleviate your pain.